-Sun protection is simply guarding a body from the adverse effects of sunlight.
-Aside from the hazards of heat, the sun poses the danger of sunburn, which can permanently damage the skin and cause skin cancer, precancerous changes in the skin, as well as premature wrinkling and signs of aging.
+Sun protection is simply guarding a body against the adverse effects of sunlight.
+Aside from the hazards of heat, the sun poses the danger of sunburn, which can permanently damage the skin and cause skin cancer, precancerous changes in the skin, as well as premature wrinkling, and signs of aging.
 Exposure to ultraviolet rays from the sun is a known risk factor for the development of both melanoma and nonmelanoma skin cancers.

 The best ways to avoid sunburn are to do the following:

-- Limit time in the sun, especially between peak sunlight hours of 10 a.m. and 3 p.m.
+- Limit time in the sun, especially between the peak sunlight hours of 10 a.m. and 3 p.m.

-- Wear protective clothing, including
+- Wear protective clothing, including:

 - a broad-brimmed hat,

-- a shirt with sleeves that cover the arms,
+- a shirt with sleeves that cover the arms, and

 - a long skirt or pants with long legs.